 Young adults have the benefit of more freedoms and also the pressure of more responsibility.

 At MCCC we treat both adults and young adults.
 If you are a young adult seeking counseling for yourself, plan to schedule your own appointments, and are largely financially independent (at least to the extent that we will not need to communicate with your parents for therapy-related coordination and logistics), you are in the right place!

 If you are a concerned parent of a young adult seeking counseling on their behalf, you may find relevant information about our approach both here and on our therapy for teens page.
-Depending on the level of independence your young adult child can achieve, we will employ strategies from both teen therapy and adult therapy.
-The goal, of course, is to build behaviors that strike a balance of developmentally appropriate independence: not being dependent on parents for tasks or emotional regulation when one is capable AND also not rejecting help for tasks or emotions that indeed deserve or require help.
+Depending on the level of independence your young adult child can manage, we will employ strategies from both teen therapy and adult therapy.
+The goal, of course, is to build behaviors that strike a balance of developmentally appropriate independence.
+Ideally, minimizing their dependence on you to complete tasks or for help regulating their emotions when they are capable of doing it themselves.

-Here’s What To Expect When You Start Therapy
+Here’s What To Expect When You Start Adult Therapy

 It doesn’t matter how much you already know about mental health to seek therapy.
 If you are someone who knows very little, starting can be very scary.
 This is because you don’t know what to expect.
 This is COMPLETELY NORMAL!
 So we can start off slow.
-We’ll teach you about mental health (and about therapy in general) to normalize and destigmatize your experiences.
+Our talented therapists will teach you about mental health (and about therapy in general) to normalize and destigmatize your experiences.
 You will not be pressured to “spill all your guts” right away.

 For adults already well versed in therapy, we know the feeling of having to “start the whole story over again” can really be a pain.
 We are happy to hear from you what has or hasn’t worked in the past and/or collaborate with previous therapists to make a new beginning easier.